sveltia/sveltia-cms/README.md

 ### Other features

+- Netlify Identity Widget is not supported yet.
 - Comprehensive config validation is not implemented yet.
 - Auto-saving a draft entry is not implemented yet.
 - Downloading an asset in the media library is not implemented yet.